kelbyludwig/kel.bz/content/post/netfilter.md

-I recently read the ["Off-Path TCP Exploits"](http://www.cs.ucr.edu/~zhiyunq/pub/sec16_TCP_pure_offpath.pdf) whitepaper (Its very good!) and it made me a bit curious.
+I recently read the ["Off-Path TCP Exploits"](http://www.cs.ucr.edu/~zhiyunq/pub/sec16_TCP_pure_offpath.pdf) whitepaper and it made me a bit curious.
 How would I approach recreating a PoC for this attack?
-While the authors mention several hurdles that they had to overcome for their experiments, the first snag I ran into is one of the core assumptions in the paper: An attacker can send packets with a spoofed source IP address across the Internet.
+While the authors mention hurdles that they had to overcome for their experiments, the first snag I ran into is one of the core assumptions in the paper: An attacker can send packets with a spoofed source IP address across the Internet.
 I'm skeptical that my ISP would